grantj-re3/HandyOtherDoco/Health/SleepAndInsomnia/ShiftworkSleepSchedule.md

 ## Method

 1. List all *fundamental* activities which you do each week.
+1. List any constraints which may affect your schedule.
+For example, if you read material regarding good sleep habits (e.g. see [here](Links_InsomniaTips.md)) you might list:
+   - schedule 30 minutes of relaxation, reading, etc. immediately before sleep
+   - schedule sleep at least 3 hours after a meal
+   - schedule sleep at least 12 hours after drinking coffee
 1. Divide those activities into 3 categories:
    - *Immovable activities*: That is, we have little or no control over the scheduling of the activity.
 E.g. Attending work or school.